Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Experiment

+\paragraph{influence of dividing regularization terms} The influence of dividing the regularization components (weight decay and dropping layers) is shown in Table~\ref{tab_divwd}.
+The results partially support our assumption: small models generally need less regularization.
+There are also some counterexamples: dividing the weight decay of WRN-16-8 does not work.
+Possibly \textit{1e-4} is a small number for WRN-16-8 on CIFAR-100, and it should not be further divided.
+It is worth noting that \textit{5e-4} and \textit{1e-4} are already appropriate weight decay values selected by cross-validation for WRN-28-10 and WRN-16-8, respectively.

+\paragraph{different ensemble methods} Besides the averaging ensemble manner, we also test max ensemble, \ie, use the most confident prediction of small networks as the final prediction, and the geometric mean of model predictions~\cite{kondratyukWhenEnsemblingSmaller2020}:

+Results are shown in Table~\ref{tab_ensenmble manners}.
+Simple averaging is the most effective way among the test methods in most cases.

-In Tab.~\ref{tab4_abla_cifar100}, we study the influence of dividing and ensemble, different data views, and various value of weight factor $\lambda_{cot}$ of co-training loss in Eq.~\eqref{overall_loss}.
-The contribution of dividing and ensemble is the most significant, \ie, 1.28\%$\uparrow$ at best.
-Using different data transformers (0.14\%$\uparrow$) and co-training loss (0.24\%$\uparrow$) can also help the model improve performance during several runs.
-Besides, the effect of co-training is more significant when there are more networks, \ie, 0.06\%$\uparrow$ ($S=2$) \textit{vs}.
-0.24\%$\uparrow$ ($S=4$).
-To better understand the effect of training on different data views, we project the weights of the last fc. layers of small networks ($[\theta_1; \theta_2; \ldots; \theta_S]$) to a 2D space using PCA~\cite{2018_conf/nips/Li0TSG18}.
-And the standard deviation of these coordinates are \{$S=2:$ \textbf{13.66} (w) \textit{vs.} 13.51 (w/o)\} and \{$S=4:$ \textbf{29.49} (w) \textit{vs.} 29.19 (w/o)\}.
-The projection points of small networks trained with different data views are more discrete, which means the distribution of corresponding networks is more discrete in hypothesis space.
-Namely, they are more likely to learn different and complementary knowledge about the data.
-However, the difference is relatively small.
-This somehow explains the slight gain of using various data views.
-Nevertheless, it does make changes in several runs.
-Considering the baseline is very strong, their improvement also matters, especially in practical applications.
+\paragraph{influences of different co-training components} The influences of dividing and ensemble, different data views, and various values of weight factor $\lambda_{cot}$ of co-training loss in Eq.~\eqref{overall_loss} are shown in Table~\ref{tab4_abla_cifar100}.
+The contribution of dividing and ensemble is the most significant, \ie, 1.10\%$\uparrow$ at best.
+Using different data transformers (0.30\%$\uparrow$) and co-training loss (0.41\%$\uparrow$) can also help the model improve performance.
+Besides, the effect of co-training is more significant when there are more networks, \ie, 0.18\%$\uparrow$ ($S=2$) \textit{vs}.
+0.41\%$\uparrow$ ($S=4$).
+Considering the baseline is very strong (see Table~\ref{tab1_various_settings}), their improvement is also significant.